 However, with proper computational resources and parallel processing, this should not be an issue.
 To investigate if incorporating more images in the ensemble phase would change the segmentation results, we performed an additional experiment with 14 images for deterministic stain normalization.
 We chose two images per organ instead of choosing one image per organ.
 Again, we used the absolute differences between the mean tissue and nuclear intensity to select the second image per organ (the second suitable candidate for each organ).
 The results are reported in Table~\ref{images14}.
 As the results indicate, the performance is almost identical in all cases (We reported the results with two decimal precision in the table as they are very close).
 This suggests that adding more images for deterministic stain normalization in the inference phase does not necessarily lead to improved performance but increases the inference time, which is undesirable for practical applications.

-Thirdly, for most cases (all except the CryoNuSeg dataset), the proposed method with TTSN delivers superior semantic and instance segmentation performance compared to other normalization methods discussed in this study (offline normalization (single image or atlas image) and extended offline normalization).
+Fourthly, for most cases (all except the CryoNuSeg dataset), the proposed method with TTSN delivers superior average semantic and instance segmentation performance compared to other normalization methods discussed in this study (offline normalization (single image or atlas image) and extended offline normalization).